fetlab/website/content/720/group_project.md

 ##Goals
 Your goal is to make an attractive ambient display that gives you useful information about something relevant to your life.
-You should work in a principled way, considering the previous work that researchers in the area have done (see **Papers about ambient displays** below as well as the class slides about metaphors; I'm particularly partial to the *enchanted object* metaphor).
+I'd like to decorate the lab with these, so it should be something that could be nice to display somewhere in the room (I'll replace your Photon if I decide I want to keep your project up and running).
+Consider previous work that researchers in the area have done (see **Papers about ambient displays** below).

 ##Groups
 This is a group project!
-You will work in groups of two, or, if you have a really amazing idea and can convince me that it won't work without more people, three.
-But I really want you to work in groups of two.
+You will work in groups of two.
+I will assign groups based on your input (see Slack message).

+Each person in the group **must do both technical and design work**.

 ##What to do
-Here's what to do and how much of the total score for this assignment each item will be worth:
+Here's what to do and how much of the total score for this assignment each item will be worth.
+The first thing is a reporting requirement, worth **4%** of your grade for this project.
+Each week by the end of class on Thursday (with one exception, see dates below), you will _individually_ send me a brief summary of:

+- What you personally have done on the project during the preceding week
+- What your team mate has done on the project during the preceding week
+- Any problems you are having
+	- with your team mate;
+	- with your project;
+	- technology;
+	- anything else.

+The dates these are due are:

+- Thursday, Nov 17
+- **Tuesday**, Nov 22
+- Thursday, Dec 1
+- Thursday, Dec 8

+Here are the grading criteria for the rest of the assignment:

 - Build an attractive ambient display that visualizes a source of online information that is relevant to your life. **(50%)**
+	- Is a working ambient display: **25%**
+	- Is attractive: **10%**
+		- Note: attractive is subjective, but I'm going to judge it.
+Consider using extra materials beyond 3D printing and laser cutting; using "finishing" techniques such as sanding and painting; using fabric;
+			or encasing your project in a manufactured object.
+	- Uses online information: **10%**
+	- Is relevant to your (or my) life: **5%**
 - There should be a clear mapping from the information to the visualization, such that you could explain the display to someone and they could understand it. **(10%)**